SahBabii

-Saaheem Malik Valdery (born February 24, 1997), better known by his stage name SahBabii, is an American rapper.
+Saaheem Valdery (born February 24, 1997), better known by his stage name SahBabii, is an American rapper.
 Born in Chicago and raised in Atlanta, Georgia, he is best known for his 2016 single "Pull Up wit ah Stick", which received platinum certification by the Recording Industry Association of America (RIAA).
 SahBabii peaked at No. 8 on Billboards Next Big Sound chart in July 2017.

 Early life

-Saaheem Malik Valdery was born in Chicago, Illinois and raised in the city's South Side in the Wentworth Gardens projects.
+Saaheem Valdery was born in Chicago, Illinois and raised in the city's South Side in the Wentworth Gardens projects.
 His aunt, TeeBaby, gave him the moniker "SahBabii" at a young age.
 In early 2010 at the age of 13, his family moved to Atlanta, Georgia in pursuance of his older brother’s career in music.
-They moved to Sylvan Hills and lived at 1095 Osborne Street.
+They moved to Sylvan Hills.

 Career

 Saaheem began recording music under the name 'SahBabii' shortly after arriving in Atlanta.
 His older brother, T3, helped produce his songs, and SahBabii released two early mixtapes: Pimpin Ain't Eazy (2012) and Glocks & Thots (2013).
 Alongside music production, SahBabii would also begin posting videogame gameplay of Grand Theft Auto Online to two of his YouTube Channels, one titled "Noᴙmal" and the other titled "Normalty."

 After a nearly three-year hiatus and whilst working at Dick's Sporting Goods, SahBabii released a follow-up mixtape, S.A.N.D.A.S., in 2016.
 S.A.N.D.A.S. was recorded on the music software program, Cubase, using a broken microphone in T3's bedroom.
 The mixtape featured the single, "Pull Up wit ah Stick" featuring rapper Loso Loaded, which went viral on Instagram after SahBabii posted a 15-second clip of the song before its release.